James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 John Wray became the first statewide African American youth club agent.

 The first annual 4-H Club Week was held in Raleigh.
-This annual event later became NC 4-H Congress.
+This annual event later became known as the NC 4-H Congress.

 This was the first periodical published by the Agricultural Extension Service.
-Later titles for it were Extension Farm News, Extension News & Advisor, and North Carolina Agricultural Extension Advisor.
+Later titles for the publication were Extension Farm News, Extension News & Advisor, and North Carolina Agricultural Extension Advisor.

 The Girls' Club split off from Home Demonstration, and they eventually became part of 4-H.